-On this page we show how you can be your own body work specialist.
-The aim of this tutorial is twofold:
+On this page we show how you can be your own body work specialist, so that

 Translation: I want to show you how to keep doing the things you did when you were young, with no limitations!